Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 So he took a peek at their amygdala – to see how each age group’s amygdala lit up – and how long it stayed lit up.

-As you get older, you might indeed get wiser – because you might not let things get to you as much or for as long.
+Meaning?
+As you get older, you indeed get wiser.
+Because you do not let negative things get to you as much – or for as long.

-Plus…maybe it’s because I’ve gained confidence overtime that whatever challenging event happens to me, I have the inner ability to handle it.
+Plus…maybe it’s because I’ve gained confidence overtime.
+I know that whatever challenging event happens to me, I have the inner ability to handle it.

 After all, I’ve survived 100% of the tough times in my life – and that’s a pretty good track record to have.